Jbrilh/alx-higher_level_programming/0x10-python-network_0/README.md

-solutions to tasks on python - Network #0
+solutions to tasks on pythons - Network #0 updated